tjcreedy/metamate/README.md

 metaMATE has summary help built in for the overall tool and the two run modes.
 These can be accessed by running the below commands.

 ```
-numtdumper --help
+metamate --help
-numtdumper find --help
+metamate find --help
-numtdumper dump --help
+metamate dump --help
 ```

 This documentation provides further explanation for input data and argument selection, and the [details](#details) section goes in depth into the way that the key parts of metaMATE work.

 Note that all commandline arguments can be provided in a file, one per line, with the path to the file supplied on the commandline preceeded by `@`.
-For example, running `numtdumper find -A asvs.fasta -R references.fasta --realign` would be the same as `numtdumper find @args.txt` where the contents of `args.txt` is:
+For example, running `metamate find -A asvs.fasta -R references.fasta --realign` would be the same as `metamate find @args.txt` where the contents of `args.txt` is:

 ```
 -A